Applications open on October 1 for the following Fall Quarter

 You will be required to arrange for recommendation letters to be sent electronically; on the application website, you will need to provide the name and contact information of your recommender.
 You will also need to upload unofficial transcripts.
 Alternatively, you can send transcripts directly to the Sociology Program Administrator (address below).
 Transcripts sent to the department need to be received before December 15th.
 Should you be accepted into the program, UCSF will require official, sealed transcripts.
 There is no need to send official transcripts unless you are accepted to the program.

 - On the December 15th deadline, all existing applications will be locked and further submissions/uploads to your application will be impossible.
 New applications cannot be started after the deadline; all applications should be initiated well before the published deadline dates.
 The deadline is enforced using local time (see Time and Your Application below).
 Only those applications completed, submitted, and paid by the deadline may be further finalized with any missing documentation from third parties and received at the SBS department office.

 - Do not wait until the last day.
 Well before the deadline day, be sure your application is complete (final and submitted), your application fee is paid, and all required self-submitted materials have been uploaded.
 Be prepared for the possibility of service disruptions or computer problems.

 Finalizing/Submitting Your Application & Follow-Up Steps

 Do not wait until the very last day to finish your application or you will not have enough time to check over and proofread your submission.
 Unlocking to revise or repair a submitted application is not permitted after the deadline has passed.

 When you are confident your materials are complete, final, and ready to be reviewed, you should submit your application.
-There is no advantage to locking early, so plan ahead.
+There is no advantage to submitting early, so plan ahead.
 Be sure to allow time to correct any information you intend to submit before you apply the lock.

 Note: fee payment is also required before your application will be reviewed.